AlicanBayir/mysql-convert-to-stored-procedure/README.txt

-This project provides mysql sql convert to stored procedure for basic crud operations.
+This java swing project provides mysql sql convert to stored procedure for basic crud operations.

 Connection Field Definitions:

 -DB: DB name that you want to connect.
 -URL: Your mysql server url.
 -User Name: Your mysql username.